-Interesting job opportunities for those looking for employment in the publishing industry, Providing of course you don’t have a family wedding in Rio, I presume the same goes for funerals in Maldives or christenings in the Seychelles.
-They want you to be, willing to sacrifice to make your career happen.
+Interesting job opportunities for those looking for employment in the publishing industry.
+Providing of course you don’t have a family wedding in Rio, I presume the same goes for funerals in Maldives or christenings in the Seychelles.
+They want you to be – willing to sacrifice to make your career happen.
 Dalkey Press would also ask that you do not have any other commitments (personal or professional) that will interfere with their work at the Press (family obligations, writing, involvement with other organizations.
 That orphanage you volunteer with, will have to lose you.
-The hour you do every year for Daffodil Day in aid of the Irish Cancer Society, will be a person down from now on.
+The hour you do every year on Daffodil Day in aid of the Irish Cancer Society – will be a person down from now on.

 I’m guessing if you are unemployed and looking for a job there is not much in the way of anything professional going on.
 Although if you want the job, your personal life may get in the way.
 You better close your Facebook and promptly inform your friends you will never see them again.
 That guy/gal you just started dating and were having olympian gymnastic sex with, P45 for them.
 You will need to be on call 24/7 this will include weekends and nights.
 Think of it as starting a new journey, Like death.

-You will also have to drown the kittens, have your dog put down and in all likelihood, probably have to sell your child just to prove how badly you want the job.
+You will also have to drown the kittens, put your dog down and in all likelihood probably have to sell your child just to prove how badly you want the job.
 There’s a booming market for pasty white Irish kids in the middle eastern slave markets.
 The little apple of your eye will at least know how much Mammy or Daddy had to sacrifice to get the job of their dreams.

 How much does this job of a lifetime pay ?
-Well it depends, because they tell us,
+Well it depends, because they don’t tell us.

 The pool of candidates for positions will be primarily derived from unpaid interns in the first phase of this process, although one or two people may be appointed with short-term paid contracts.